Mori Dream Bonds and $\mathbb{C}^*$-actions: From MDBs to bordisms

 \begin{lemma} The $H''$-action on $X^\alpha$ is a bordism. \end{lemma}

 \begin{proof} Thanks to \cite[Lemma 7.10]{De}, there exists an open subset $U$ of $X^\alpha$, whose complement has codimension greater or equal than 2, and an open subset $V$ of $P^\alpha$ on which the $\C^*$-equivariant birational map $\Phi_{\mid V}$ is an isomorphism.

-Suppose then there exists a $\C^*$-invariant divisor $D$ on $X^\alpha$ different from $Y_{\pm}$.
-Then its strict transform in $P^\alpha$ is $\C^*$-invariant, thus coincides with $Y_-$ of $Y_+$, and we conclude. \end{proof}
+We know that the $H''$-action on $X^\alpha$ is of B-type by Proposition \ref{proposition:X^alphageometricrealization}; saying that it is a bordism is to say that the only $H''$-invariant divisors in $X^\alpha$ that are not extensions of divisors in $Y_-$ are the sink and the source of the action.
+Let $D$ be an $H''$-invariant prime divisor on $X^\alpha$ that is not an extension of a divisor in $Y_-$.
+Since its intersection with $U$ is nonempty, we may consider its strict transform $\ol{D}$ into $P^\alpha$, that will be an $H''$-invariant divisor.
+Then $\ol{D}$ coincides with the sink or the source of $P^\alpha$, and this implies that $D$ is the sink or the source of $X^\alpha$. \end{proof}

 This concludes the proof of Theorem \ref{thm:MDR2}.

 \begin{corollary} The $H''$-action on $X^\alpha$ is equalized at the sink $Y_-$ and the source $Y_+$. \end{corollary}

 \begin{proof} It suffices to notice that thanks to Remark \ref{rem:equivariant} the $\C^*$-action on $P^\alpha$ is equalized at the sink and the source and the birational map $\Phi:P^\alpha\dashrightarrow X^\alpha$ is $\C^*$-equivariant. \end{proof}